adplabs/unicorn/README.md

 ```

 Because each vertex in the graph must have a unique
-64-bit ID.
-When we go to mutate a graph, we should
+64-bit ID, we should provide a (distributed) ID generator
-provide a (distributed) ID generator.
+when we go to mutate a graph.
 We currently
 provide the Snowflake ID generator, designed by Twitter.
 Each Snowflake worker should have a unique worker ID
 so that multiple worker won't generate duplicate